Matt Roloff: Motivational speaking

 Roloff is an avid motivational speaker and is listed with the American Program Bureau and is a member of the National Speakers Association.
 His speeches usually cover inclusion, overcoming odds, and sales leadership.

-Roloff has spoken at corporate events for companies like Tyson Foods, Walmart, and United Healthcare.
+Roloff has spoken at corporate events for companies like Tyson Foods, Walmart, and UnitedHealth Group#UnitedHealthcare.
 Additionally, he has spoken for associations, such as the Association of Legal Administrators (ALA) during their annual conference, the Kansas State Council of SHRM, the Manitoba Childcare Association, and the Illinois Holocaust Museum and Education Center.
 Roloff was the keynote speaker at the Kids Included Together (KIT) International Conference on Inclusion 2013.

 Roloff also speaks at universities, and has spoken at institutions such as New Mexico State, Adelphi University in New York, Indiana University, Minnesota St. Cloud State University, and Penn State Worthington Scranton.
 He gave a speech on diversity at the 8th annual diversity conference at Indian Hills Community College in 2011.

 In addition, Roloff has appeared as a celebrity guest on the Oprah Winfrey Show, The View, Good Morning America, The Tonight Show with Jay Leno, Rachael Ray, The Bonnie Hunt Show, Chelsea Lately, and Extreme Makeover: Home Edition.